 Steel is an open-source browser API purpose-built for AI agents.

 800B+ Tokens Scraped, 800,000+ Browser Hours Served, <1s Avg.
-Session Start Time, 6.9K GitHub Stars
+Session Start Time, 7.2K stars on GitHub

 No profile scan data available.